Red-Folder/chromatic-core/README.md

 Note that this project is not supported or endorsed by Chroma Software Inc who operate the https://github.com/chromaui/chromatic-cli project.

 # Production Suitability
+At this stage, this library is very much work-in-progress.
+It certainly is not complete or usable in its current state.

 This project relies on endpoints from Chromatic which are not part of a public API - thus are potentially subject to change.

 As much as possible, this library will attempt to keep in sync with those changes.